physionetchallenges/python-classifier-2021/README.md

 * `team_code.py` is a script with functions for training your model and running your trained models.

 Please do **not** edit the following scripts.
-We will use the unedited versions of these scripts.
+We will use the unedited versions of these scripts when running your code:

 * `train_model.py` is a script for calling your training code on the training data.
 * `test_model.py` is a script for calling your trained models on the test data.
-* `helper_code.py` is a script with helper variables and functions that we used for our code.
+* `helper_code.py` is a script with helper functions that we used for our code.
 You are welcome to use them in your code.

 These four scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

 ## How do I train, save, load, and run my model?

 To train and save your models, please edit the `training_code` function in the `team_code.py` script.
-Please do not edit the input arguments or output arguments of the `training_code` function.
+Please do not edit the input or output arguments of the `training_code` function.

-To load and run your trained model, please edit the `load_twelve_lead_model`, `load_six_lead_model`, `load_three_lead_model`, and `load_two_lead_model` functions as well as the `run_twelve_lead_model`, `run_six_lead_model`, `run_three_lead_model` and `run_two_lead_model` functions in the `team_code.py` script, which takes an ECG recording as an input and returns the class labels and probabilities for the ECG recording as outputs.
-Please do not edit the input or output arguments of the functions for loading or running your models.
+To load and run your trained model, please edit the `load_model` and `run_model` functions in the `team_code.py` script.
+Please do not edit the input or output arguments of the functions of the `load_model` and `run_model` functions.

 ## What else is in this repository?

 This README has instructions for running the example code and writing and running your own code.

 We also included a script, `extract_leads_wfdb.py`, for extracting reduced-lead sets from the training data.
-You can use this script to produce reduced-lead data that you can use with your code.
+You can use this script to create reduced-lead data that you can use with your code.
 You can run this script using the following commands:

-    python extract_leads_wfdb.py -i twelve_lead_directory -o two_lead_directory -l II V5
-    python extract_leads_wfdb.py -i twelve_lead_directory -o three_lead_directory -l I II V2
+    python extract_leads_wfdb.py -i twelve_lead_directory -o six_lead_directory -l I II III aVL aVR aVF python extract_leads_wfdb.py -i twelve_lead_directory -o four_lead_directory -l I II III V2 python extract_leads_wfdb.py -i twelve_lead_directory -o three_lead_directory -l I II V2
-    python extract_leads_wfdb.py -i twelve_lead_directory -o six_lead_directory -l I II III aVL aVR aVF
+    python extract_leads_wfdb.py -i twelve_lead_directory -o two_lead_directory -l I II

 Here, the `-i` argument gives the input folder, the `-o` argument gives the output folder, and the `-l` argument gives the leads.